laurengarcia/cheatsheets/topics/ethereum/truffle-ganache.md

 ### Install

-#### Truffle CLI
+##### Truffle CLI
 Dev env, test framework, and asset pipeline to prod Ethereum:
 ```
 $ npm install -g truffle
 ```

-#### Ganache CLI or GUI
+##### Ganache CLI or GUI
-Ganache CLI or GUI (was called TestRPC)
+- Ganache CLI or GUI (was called TestRPC)
-Run a virtual Eth blockchain locally.
+- Run a virtual Eth blockchain locally.
-Also comes in GUI form as well.
+- Also comes in GUI form as well.
 ```
 $ npm install -g ganache-cli
 ```

-#### Smart Contract Dependency Flattener
+##### Smart Contract Dependency Flattener
-When you find code in the wild you can use truffle-flattener to compile the contract with all of its dependencies into one .sol file
+When you find code in the wild you can use truffle-flattener to compile the contract with all of its dependencies into one .sol file.
 Install:
 ```
 $ npm install -D truffle-flattener --save
 ```
-Use:
+Usage:
 ```
-truffle-flattener ./contracts/examples/Whitelist.sol > flattend.sol
+$ truffle-flattener ./contracts/examples/Whitelist.sol > flattend.sol
 ```

 ## Test & Deploy